 It eliminates $25 billion in savings.

-Uh the final bill will probably be the Senate bill.
+The final bill will probably be the Senate bill.

 If this goes to a conference, it may all fall apart.

-And I guarantee you they're not going to let that happen.
+And I guarantee you, they're not going to let that happen.

 They are not going to let that happen.

-There's no other way to describe this whole notion that the insurance companies need competition than utterly stupid and ignorant of the market system.
+But Feingold, there's no other way to describe this whole notion that the insurance companies need competition than utterly stupid and ignorant of the market system.

 If you want competition in the insurance companies, let them sell insurance across state lines.